-A large number of cross-border projects to stimulate partnerships between different stakeholders have also been created.
-It is not known to which extent companies active in the exploration and exploitation of marine resources have participated in those.
+A large number of cross-border projects to stimulate partnerships between different stakeholders have also been implemented.
+It is not known to which extent companies active in the exploration and exploitation of marine resources have participated in these.

 Initiatives have also been taken to strengthen collaboration across the Atlantic Ocean and to improve marine governance in national and international waters.
-As the impact of climate change on our oceans and coasts and our global demand for marine resources increase, the need to develop an integrated holistic marine governance framework between the US and the EU has become increasingly important.
+As the impact of climate change on oceans and coasts and the global demand for marine resources increase, developing an integrated holistic marine governance framework between the US and the EU seems increasingly important.
 An example of a project in this vein is the CALAMAR (Cooperation Across the Atlantic for Marine Governance Integration), which initiated a transatlantic stakeholder dialogue.9

-Another example is the BASIN, which is a research programme in the field of ocean ecosystems in support of the Global Earth Observation System initiative.10
+Another example is the BASIN, which is a research programme in the field of ocean ecosystems in support of the Global Earth Observation System initiative.
+10